liuli-neko/NekoProtoTools/README.md

 ### 5. the future

-- [ ] support visit feilds by name
+- [x] support visit fields by name
 - [ ] support udp protocol in communication channel
 - [ ] support more protocol in communication channel